Peter-Hu12138/hugo-site/content/notes/csc236/index.md

 $$[\forall n \in \mathbb{N}. [\forall k \in \mathbb{N}. k < n \implies P(k)] \implies P(n)] \implies \forall n \in \mathbb{N} P(n)$$

-Note that the base cases are still there but ladden.
+Note that the base cases are still there but latent.

 ### Structural Induction